nextcloud/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 The maximum delay is 25 seconds.

 After a successful login the attempts will be cleared.
-And once a user is properly authenticated they will not longer be hit by the delay.
+And once a user is properly authenticated they will no longer be hit by the delay.

 Troubleshooting